Cross Product

 So when I said imagine a sheet of paper, let's take its 3D vertices at the corners.
 From any starting corner, travel along the edge to the nearest vertex to the left and right.
 If you subtract the initial vertex from each, these effectively give you two directional vectors aligned to the paper.
 We can then normalise each of them, and calculating the cross product will give us a normalised directional vector, which is the normal of our paper.
 Normal vectors then allow you to calculate your angle of incidence for lighting and reflections, so these are incredibly important.

-The formula for calculating them is not pretty, but let's have a look.
+The formula for calculating the cross product is not pretty, but let's have a look.

 So the first value is calculated by multiplying the second value in a with the third value in b, and then subtracting the third value in a multiplied by the second value in b.
 But don't worry, you don't need to remember this.
 Certainly not the equations.
 Just remember that the cross product gives you a vector that is at a right-angle to both the two input vectors.